 Search for native plants by scientific name, common name or family.
 If you are not sure what you are looking for, try the Combination Search or our Recommended Species lists.

-Lysichiton americanus Hultén & St. John
+Lysichiton americanus Hultén & H. St. John

-American skunkcabbage, Yellow-skunk-cabbage, Swamp lantern
+American Skunkcabbage, Yellow-skunk-cabbage, Swamp Lantern

 USDA Symbol: LYAM3

-Yellow-skunk-cabbage is a large, handsome perennial that begins the season with an unusual flower and continues through the summer as a rosette of monstrous, paddle-shaped, tropical-looking, glossy leaves which rise to 3 ft. or more.
+Yellow-skunk-cabbage is a large, handsome perennial that begins the season with an unusual flower and continues through the summer as a rosette of monstrous, paddle-shaped, tropical-looking, glossy leaves which rise to 5 ft. or more.
 A spike of minute flowers surrounded by a large, conspicuous yellow or cream bract open on one side; grows on a stout stalk in a cluster of giant, erect, leaves.
-The flower is a club of greenish-yellow flowerlets surrounded by a large, yellow spathe up to 8 in. long.
+The flower is a club of greenish-yellow florets surrounded by a large, yellow spathe up to 8 in. long.
 The flowers eventually become reddish berries.

 The common name refers to the skunk-like odor of the sap and the fetid odor of the flowers, which draws flies as pollinators.
 The peppery sap was once used as a treatment for ringworm.
 The short, fleshy underground stem is eaten by animals.
 Baked, it supplemented the winter diets of Indians.